mehrjaved/Data_Visualization/Final_Project_MehrJaved.md

 * *How long did it take you to arrive at an understanding of this chart?*

-* *Is there anything you find surprising or confusing?*
+* *Is there anything you find surprising and/or confusing?*

 * *Who do you think is the intended audience for this?*